On average a paramedic is assaulted in Victoria every 50 hours. Last year 147 paramedics were assaulted.

 Paramedics wearing the cameras will start recording if they feel at risk or are threatened.
 Vision can then be used as evidence for police investigations and prosecutions.

-To better protect our staff 4,700 paramedics and first responders undertook virtual reality training to help prevent occupational violence.
+Our paramedics and first responders have also undertaken virtual reality training to help prevent occupational violence.

-The Occupational Violence Prevention Education Program equips paramedics with the behavioural and tactical skills to reduce exposure to occupational violence.
+The training was made possible by a $900,000 State Government grant and equips paramedics with the behavioural and tactical skills to reduce exposure to occupational violence.